xinxinhuang/ABTv1/docs/progress-report.md

 - Changed from using `.select('id', { count: 'exact' })` to `.select('*', { count: 'exact', head: true })`.
 - Added detailed logging for battle status transitions.
 - Fixed the comparison logic that checks if both players have selected their cards.
+- Implemented a robust periodic check to ensure battles transition properly:
+  - Added a `checkAndStartBattle()` function that verifies if both cards are submitted
+  - Set up multiple redundant checks with intervals to prevent stuck battles
+  - Added console logging to trace battle progression
+  - Included toast notifications to inform players when battle is starting

 **Problem 4**: Opponent's card not revealed after both players submitted cards.